timeteam/timeteam.github.io/_posts/Non_fiction/2017-01-06-the-big-picture.md

 ### A quick summary of things I agree with, disagree with, and now want to learn more about:

   * I found **Nick Bostrom**'s simulation argument was dismissed way too glibly (p.
 92).
   * I'm keen to read about **Robert Aumann**'s proof as stated on p.
 121: "two people, both acting rationally, who start with the same Baysian prior credences for their beliefs, and who have acces to the same information, including knowing what the other knows, cannot disagree about the updated credences for those beliefs".
-A good place to start might be this [interview with **Aumann**](http://www.ma.huji.ac.il/hart/papers/md-publ-aumann.pdf)
+Sounds intuitive but codifying as a formal mathematical proof is another thing.
+A good to read more might be this [interview with **Aumann**](http://www.ma.huji.ac.il/hart/papers/md-publ-aumann.pdf)
-  * (p.
+  * I didn't know that the psychedelic effects of LSD and other drugs is not due to raising neural activity levels but, counterintuitively, to suppressing regions of the brain which show incessant neural activity (p.
 137).
-  * The discussion on pp. 146-148 of adjusting Bayesian priors as a way of updating our beliefs of beliefs (theism and atheism) is a nice way of summarising
+  *  **